andrasq/node-docs/quickq-scheduler.md

         // Scheduling is by the request path. schedulerQueue.pushType(req.path(), [req, res, next]);
     })
+    app.after(function(req, res, next) {
+        req._jobDoneCb();
+        next();
+    })

 Scheduling resource allocation can be done by matching jobs to resources.
-The trick is to separate the job from its callback:  the job calls the resource user callback, and the job callback is invoked from the `freeResource`.
+Like scheduling middleware, the trick is to separate the job from its callback:  the job calls the resource user callback, and the job callback is invoked from the `freeResource`.

     // allocate and use resource, arrange to notify scheduler when done function obtainAndUseResource( job, cb ) {